Obtaining a Columbia, MO Police Report After a Car Accident – Why It’s Crucial for Your Case

 About the Author

 Ethan Charles (“EC”) Duckworth is the founding attorney of Duckworth Injury Law.
 EC earned his law degree from the University of Missouri - Columbia, where he graduated in the top 10 of his class and served as an Editor of the Missouri Law Review.
 EC currently serves as a member of the Missouri Association of Trial Attorneys (MATA) and is a graduate of the Ross T. Roberts Trial Academy.
-EC has represented hundreds of injury victims throughout his career resulting in tens of millions of dollars in compensation recovered.
+EC has represented hundreds of injury victims throughout his career, resulting in tens of millions of dollars in compensation recovered.
+EC’s firm routinely handles personal injury cases in Boone County, including Columbia, such as car accidents, trucking accidents, motorcycle accidents, premises liability cases, and dog bite incidents.
+Follow EC Duckworth on LinkedIn.

 More About EC Duckworth